EnergyModelsX/EnergyModelsRenewableProducers.jl/docs/src/nodes/hydrogate.md

 - **`resource::Resource`**:\
   The water resource that the node can release.
 - **`data::Vector{Data}`**:\
   An entry for providing additional data to the model.
 Could be used to add minimum, maximum and schedule constraints for the discharge using [Constraint{T<:AbstractConstraintType}](@ref EnergyModelsRenewableProducers.Constraint), where [AbstractConstraintType](@ref EnergyModelsRenewableProducers.AbstractConstraintType) has subtypes [MinConstraintType](@ref EnergyModelsRenewableProducers.MinConstraintType), [MaxConstraintType](@ref EnergyModelsRenewableProducers.MaxConstraintType), and [ScheduleConstraintType](@ref EnergyModelsRenewableProducers.ScheduleConstraintType).
 Such constraints can be used to, for example, enforce minimum discharge due to environmental considerations.
+The constraints values are relative to the gate capacity.

 ### [Additional fields](@id nodes-hydro_gate-fields-new)
 [`HydroGate`](@ref) includes a `resource::Resource` field instead of the `Input` and `Output` fields as a a hydro gate can only have one resource type, water, and the scaling is always 1 since water does not arise or disappear.